Multi-wavelength observations of substructures in solar flare ribbons: Discussion

-We have identified two distinct classes of riblet evolution.
-These classes exhibit either constant velocity (linear evolution) or varying velocity (non-linear evolution).
-Both classes appear to be scattered in both spatial and temporal domains without any discernible pattern, although further statistical investigation is required to better comprehend their distribution.
-From the two examples presented, it can be observed that non-linear events are shorter-lived and exhibit higher speeds.
-The analysis of signatures associated with chromospheric down-flows observed through the H$\alpha$ line has been the subject of previous investigations.
-For instance, \citet{druett_beam_2017} reported red-shifted emission in a C-class flare, interpreting flare profiles obtained from observations with the SST resulting from a downward flow with velocities of approximately 45-50 km/s.
-These inward Doppler velocities were also corroborated by consistency between observed profiles and synthesised profiles using the HYDRO2GEN radiative hydrodynamic code.
-The same model was also employed in \citet{druett_hydro2gen:_2018} to interpret spectroscopic observations from the 1980s \citep{wuelser_high_1989}, attributing the observed profiles to down-flows with higher velocities.
+The analysis of signatures associated with chromospheric downflows observed through the H$\alpha$ line has been the subject of previous investigations.
+For instance, \citet{druett_beam_2017} reported red-shifted emission in a C-class flare, interpreting flare profiles obtained from observations with the SST resulting from a downward flow with velocities of approximately 45–50 km/s.
+These inward Doppler velocities were also corroborated by consistency between observed profiles and synthesised profiles using the HYDRO2GEN radiative hydrodynamic code, driven by a 3F10 class electron beam in the modeling setup.
+This is broadly comparable to the beam-flux regime inferred here around the riblet peak (Sec.~\ref{sec:xray}).
+The same model was also employed in \citet{druett_hydro2gen:_2018} to interpret spectroscopic observations from the 1980s \citep{wuelser_high_1989}, attributing the observed profiles to downflows with higher velocities. \citet{inchimoto_flare_obs_1984} found flare profiles with strongly red-shifted emission peaking up to +3\AA \ from the line center, exhibiting line asymmetries that gradually drifted back towards the central wavelength over approximately 1 minute. \citet{wuelser_high_1989} reported similar profile asymmetries with enhancements peaking up to +2\AA \ from the line center.
+Such highly Doppler shifted emissions have recently been reinterpreted as potentially originating from coronal rain sources overlapping with flare ribbons in the line of sight \citep{2023XuExtremeRedWing, 2024PietrowRibbon}.
+The interpretation of these profiles as a coronal source by \citet{2024PietrowRibbon} avoids the need to invoke an exceptionally deep ingress of chromospheric material into the Sun.
 Additionally, RADYN models have explored this phenomenon, such as the F11 simulation \citep{allred_radiative_2005} producing short-lived downward shocks with velocities on the order of tens of km/s, resulting in asymmetric H$\alpha$ line profiles with enhancements in the near-red wing.
-Updated models have yielded even higher velocities of short-lived shocks, reaching up to 100 km/s \citep{kowalski_radyn_2015}, with H$\alpha$ line profiles peaking around 1 Å from the line center in an X1 solar flare \citep{kowalski_flare_model_obs_2017}.Highly Doppler shifted emissions persisting for around a minute have, however, recently been reinterpreted as potentially originating from coronal rain sources overlapping with flare ribbons in the line of sight \citep{2023XuExtremeRedWing, 2024PietrowRibbon}.
+An important difference between HYDRO2GEN and RADYN is the construction of the chromospheric model atmosphere through which the beam propagates and consequently, similar downflow responses can be obtained for different nominal beam fluxes, depending on the assumed atmospheric stratification and radiative-transfer treatment.
+This sensitivity to the background atmosphere provides a plausible route by which local chromospheric conditions could modulate the observed riblet kinematics, potentially contributing to the apparent diversity of profiles (including the linear and non-linear classes).
+Updated models have yielded even higher velocities of short-lived shocks, reaching up to 100km/s \citep{kowalski_radyn_2015}, with H$\alpha$ line profiles peaking around 1\AA{} from the line center in an X1 solar flare \citep{kowalski_flare_model_obs_2017}.

 Considering that the focus of our study is the intensity variations, it is plausible for these variations to arise from changes in either density, temperature, or both.
 Further spatiotemporal analysis will aid in identifying and understanding the physics underlying riblets and the reasons for the existence of these two distinct classes.